Terms of Reference

 Video transcript

-The Board is required to report to the Minister for Disability Issues annually on progress in implementing the NZSL Strategy, and any other matters relevant to the Board carrying out its role.
+The Board is required to report to the Minister annually on progress in implementing the NZSL Strategy, and any other matters relevant to the Board carrying out its role.

-The Director, Office for Disability Issues, is responsible for monitoring the effectiveness of the Board, including its processes, impacts and effectiveness.
+The Ministry is responsible for monitoring the effectiveness of the Board, including its processes, impacts and effectiveness.

-The Director, Office for Disability Issues, will commission biennially an independent review of the Board, including the NZSL Office function.
+The Ministry will commission biennially an independent review of the Board, including the NZSL Office function.